awslabs/duvet/design/duplicates/decisions.md

   class containing an exception, implication, or todo annotation is a singleton.
-- **P-T1 (fan-in exactness).** The fan-in listing in the duplicates report contains a target iff ≥ 2 annotations resolve to it; counts, type breakdowns, and section counts are exact.
+- **P-T1 (fan-in exactness).** The fan-in listing in the duplicates analysis contains a target iff ≥ 2 annotations resolve to it; counts, type breakdowns, and section counts are exact.
 - **P-T2 (type-family exactness).** With a configured family, a target class bearing two or more distinct types fails the